Skip to main content

 Teacher Resources

 Teachers can perform certain set-up tasks, such a creating classes and student accounts, and rostering students to new and existing classes.
-You may decide that certain set-up tasks, such as creating and rostering classes, will be handled by teachers instead of Organization Administrators.
-Listed below are some resources for teachers that walk them through setting up their classes for the 2025-26 school year.
+You may decide that certain set-up tasks, such as creating and rostering classes, will be handled by teachers instead of administrators; listed below are some resources for teachers that walk them through setting up their classes for the new school year.

-Reminder for SSO districts, teachers and administrators should not manually create or use the import process to create student accounts.
-They should follow the proper procedures for the district for student accounts to be set up.
+Reminder for SSO districts, teachers and administrators should not manually create or use the import process to create new student accounts, they should follow the proper procedures for the district for student accounts to be set up.
 Although, depending on your SSO setup, students may need to enter a class code the first time they SSO into the McGraw Hill platform.
-Refer to the How to Locate and Enter Codes for SSO and Manual Rostering Districts article to learn more.
+Refer to the Locating the Class Code article to learn more.

 Additional Help